yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-25-how-to-support-multi-language-on-jekyll-blog-with-polyglot-2.md

 ---
-title: How to Support Multiple Languages on Jekyll Blog with Polyglot (2) - Troubleshooting Chirpy Theme Build Failure and Search Function Errors
+title: How to Support Multiple Languages on Jekyll Blog with Polyglot (2) - Troubleshooting Chirpy Theme Build Failures and Search Function Errors
-description: This post introduces the process of implementing multilingual support by applying the Polyglot plugin to a Jekyll blog based on 'jekyll-theme-chirpy'.
-  This is the second post in the series, covering the identification and resolution of errors that occurred when applying Polyglot to the Chirpy theme.
+description: 'This post introduces the process of implementing multilingual support by applying the Polyglot plugin to a Jekyll blog based on ''jekyll-theme-chirpy''.
+This is the second post in the series, covering the identification and resolution of errors that occur when applying Polyglot to the Chirpy theme.'
 categories: [AI & Data, Blogging]
 tags: [Jekyll, Polyglot, Markdown]
 mermaid: true
 image: /assets/img/technology.jpg
 ---
 ## Overview
-About 4 months ago, in early July 2024, I added multilingual support to this blog, which is hosted via GitHub Pages based on Jekyll, by applying the [Polyglot](https://github.com/untra/polyglot) plugin.
+About 4 months ago, in early July 12024 of the [Holocene calendar](https://en.wikipedia.org/wiki/Holocene_calendar), I added multilingual support to this Jekyll-based blog hosted on Github Pages by applying the [Polyglot](https://github.com/untra/polyglot) plugin.
-This series shares the bugs encountered during the process of applying the Polyglot plugin to the Chirpy theme, their resolution process, and how to write HTML headers and sitemap.xml considering SEO.
+This series shares the bugs encountered during the process of applying the Polyglot plugin to the Chirpy theme, their solutions, and how to write HTML headers and sitemap.xml with SEO in mind.
-The series consists of 2 posts, and this post you're reading is the second one in the series.
+The series consists of 2 posts, and this is the second post in the series.
 - Part 1: [Applying Polyglot Plugin & Implementing hreflang alt Tags, Sitemap, and Language Selection Button](/posts/how-to-support-multi-language-on-jekyll-blog-with-polyglot-1)
-- Part 2: Troubleshooting Chirpy Theme Build Failure and Search Function Errors (This post)
+- Part 2: Troubleshooting Chirpy Theme Build Failures and Search Function Errors (this post)

 ## Requirements
 - [x] The built result (web pages) should be provided in language-specific paths (e.g., `/posts/ko/`{: .filepath}, `/posts/ja/`{: .filepath}).
-- [x] To minimize additional time and effort required for multilingual support, the language should be automatically recognized based on the local path (e.g., `/_posts/ko/`{: .filepath}, `/_posts/ja/`{: .filepath}) of the original markdown file during build, without having to specify 'lang' and 'permalink' tags in the YAML front matter of each file.
+- [x] To minimize the additional time and effort required for multilingual support, the system should automatically recognize the language based on the local path (e.g., `/_posts/ko/`{: .filepath}, `/_posts/ja/`{: .filepath}) without having to specify 'lang' and 'permalink' tags in the YAML front matter of each original markdown file.
-- [x] The header of each page on the site should include appropriate Content-Language meta tags and hreflang alternate tags to meet Google's multilingual search SEO guidelines.
+- [x] The header section of each page on the site should include appropriate Content-Language meta tags and hreflang alternate tags to meet Google's multilingual search SEO guidelines.
-- [x] All page links supporting each language on the site should be provided in `sitemap.xml`{: .filepath} without omission, and `sitemap.xml`{: .filepath} itself should exist only once in the root path without duplication.
+- [x] The site should provide links to all pages supporting each language without omissions in `sitemap.xml`{: .filepath}, and `sitemap.xml`{: .filepath} itself should exist only once in the root path without duplication.
-- [x] All functions provided by the [Chirpy theme](https://github.com/cotes2020/jekyll-theme-chirpy) should work normally on each language page, and if not, they should be modified to work properly.
+- [x] All features provided by the [Chirpy theme](https://github.com/cotes2020/jekyll-theme-chirpy) should work properly on each language page, and if not, they should be modified to work properly.
-  - [x] 'Recently Updated', 'Trending Tags' functions working normally
+  - [x] 'Recently Updated', 'Trending Tags' features working properly
-  - [x] No errors occurring during the build process using GitHub Actions
+  - [x] No errors during the build process using GitHub Actions
-  - [x] Post search function in the upper right corner of the blog working normally
+  - [x] Blog post search function in the upper right corner working properly

-## Before We Start
+## Before We Begin
-This post is a continuation of [Part 1](/posts/how-to-support-multi-language-on-jekyll-blog-with-polyglot-1), so if you haven't read it yet, it's recommended to read the previous post first.
+This post is a continuation of [Part 1](/posts/how-to-support-multi-language-on-jekyll-blog-with-polyglot-1), so if you haven't read it yet, I recommend reading the previous post first.

 ## Troubleshooting ('relative_url_regex': target of repeat operator is not specified)
-After proceeding with the previous steps, when I ran the `bundle exec jekyll serve` command to test the build, it failed with the error `'relative_url_regex': target of repeat operator is not specified`.
+After completing the previous steps, when I ran the `bundle exec jekyll serve` command to test the build, it failed with the error `'relative_url_regex': target of repeat operator is not specified`.

 ```shell
 ...(omitted)